 The Read Manufacturer/Device ID by Dual I/O instruction is very similar to the Dual Input / Output FAST_READ instruction.

-The instruction is initiated by driving the CS# pin low and shifting the instruction code "92h" followed by a 24-bit address (A23-A0) of 000000h by using DQ0 and DQ1 and one byte dummy.
-After which, the Manufacturer ID for Eon (1Ch) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first byte using DQ0 and DQ1 as shown in Read Manufacturer / Device ID by Dual I/O Diagram figure.

-The Device ID values are listed in Manufacturer and Device Identification table.
+The instruction is initiated by driving the CS# pin low and shifting the instruction code "92h" followed by a 24-bit address (A23-A0) of 000000h by using DQ0 and DQ1 and one byte dummy .
+After which, the Manufacturer ID for (1Ch) and the device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first byte using DQ0 and DQ1 as shown in Read Manufacturer / Device ID by Dual I/O Diagram figure.
+The device ID values for the device are listed in Manufacturer and Device Identification table.
 If the 24-bit address is initially set to 000001h the Device ID will be read first.

+Figure 60.
 Read Manufacturer / Device ID by Dual I/O Diagram